hoang-tran/hoang-tran.github.io/_drafts/how-to-write-automated-ui-tests-in-ios.md

 }
 {% endhighlight %}

-  This is a UI test for the scenario when user tries to login with the wrong credentials.
+  This is a UI test for scenario when user tries to login with wrong credentials (username or password).

-  Actually you don't need me to tell you what it is.
+  Actually you don't need me to tell you what that is.
 It's obvious.

-  If you organize your tests mindfully, you'll get this same effect.
-People will understand what the app can do just by reading the tests.
+  You'll quickly understand what the app can do just by reading the tests.
 It's the best documentation.

 * **Provides a visual run-through of your app**:

   As I mentioned earlier, this is simply fun.
 It's a nice thing to have and you're gonna love it.

+  Seriously, you're gonna love it for sure.

 Alright!
 I hope that gets you a little bit more excited about UI testings.
 Let's dive deeper.